 The Learning Agreement is a proposed plan of your studies during your mobility period.
-When submitting one, please use your home university's Learning Agreement template or find one below.
+When submitting one, please use your home university's template or find one below.
 Please enclose a PDF version of your Learning Agreement to your application if your home university requires Learning Agreement from you.
-This document must be officially stamped and signed by the applicant and the applicant's home university.
-Please enclose a PDF version of your Learning Agreement to your application and list your chosen courses in the proposed study plan on the application form.
+This document must be stamped and signed by the applicant and the applicant's home university before submission.
+If your home university does not require Learning Agreement, please just list your chosen courses in the proposed study plan on the application form.

-Also, please include either one of the following persons as the host institution contact:
+Include either one of the following persons as the host institution responsible person: